🎉 Looking for TypeScript support? Mem0 has you covered! Check out an example here.

 Get all memories using custom filters

 Our advanced retrieval allows you to set custom filters when fetching memories.
-You can filter by user_id, agent_id, app_id, date, and more.
+You can filter by user_id, agent_id, app_id, run_id, created_at, updated_at, categories, and keywords.
+The filters support logical operators (AND, OR) and comparison operators (in, gte, lte, gt, lt, ne, contains, icontains).
+For more details, see v2 Get Memories.

 Here you need to define version as v2 in the get_all method.